CFS Major Admissions

 Students must be admitted into the program to earn a baccalaureate degree in Child and Family Studies.
 Admission requirements are the completion of 90 credits (junior standing) and PSY 311 Human Development, PSY 460 Child Psychology or their equivalents.
 Thirty applicants are admitted each term, fall, winter, and spring.
 Information sessions are held for students who are considering applying to the program.
-Visit the Public Events Calendar, located in the Useful Links menu, for upcoming session dates and times.
+Visit the Public Events Calendar for upcoming session dates and times.

 RSVP: (503) 725-8241 or email@example.com